lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say.md

 - You may need to log in with your VA credentials and you should have all the same permissions here as you do in general for your role in the VA.
 - On the Data UI Landing page, click on "Data UI (Team Data)."
 - You should see two tabs with dropdown menus: "Data UI (Data & Viz)" and "Data UI (Team Data)."
-Click on "Data UI (Team Data)."
+Click on **"Data UI (Team Data)."**
 - Click on the  **ClinicSelection tab**.

 ###  When you make Clinic Selections & click the "Apply" button, it produces tabs of descriptive team data.

-- These tabs are different from the ones you generated last time by selecting the clinics that make up your team and then clicking "Apply."

-- Data in these tabs are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*.
-Later on, we will upload this file to the sim UI so that it can *read in* these data, or parameters.

-- There are team data produced for each module of *Modeling to Learn*, each stored in its own tab:
+- Last session, we made ClinicSelections to _zoom in_ on a particular Veteran's care in the data tabs and to _zoom out_ and see what our care decisions are adding up to over time by reviewing team trends over the last two years in the viz tabs.
+- In today's session, we will make ClinicSelections to review Team Data estimates related to common care problems, each stored in their own  _Modeling to Learn_ tabs:
   - Care Coordination (CC)
   - Medication Management (MM)
   - Psychotherapy (PSY)
   - Team (AGG) Care
   - Measurement-based stepped care and suicide prevention (SP)
+- These **Team Data** we are viewing today are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*.
+Later on, we will upload this file to the sim UI so that it can *read in* these data.
+*The Clinic Selections should be the same, so that Data, Viz, and Patient Reports correspond to the Sim UI.*

 - The patient cohort for each module is built by capturing all the unique patients who had a visit with the given team (from the user-supplied list of clinics/grids) within the correct encounter bin between 18 and 6 months ago.
 From that set of clinics, patients, and CPT codes, the data query then fetches all visits, no matter how long ago or how recent.
-  - In order to capture parameters that should be time-bound, such as new patients per week, the query can use that single year (e.g. from the patient cohort, how many were new to the team in the year that was used to build the cohort?
+  - In order to capture Team Data that should be time-bound, such as new patients per week, the query can use that single year (e.g. from the patient cohort, how many were new to the team in the year that was used to build the cohort?
 Because that patient count captures all new patients over the year, we can just divide by 52 to get an average new patients per week).
-  - For parameters that should not be time-bound, all the visits can be considered, so that some patients will correctly be fed into the model with many visits over years of engagement.
+  - For Team Data that should not be time-bound, all the visits can be considered, so that some patients will correctly be fed into the model with many visits over years of engagement.

-- We have already saved the Clinic Selections you made last time in your team's **Report Bookmark.** You can find your Team Report Bookmark by clicking on the **Bookmark** icon at the top right of your screen and finding the bookmark with your Team Name.
-But to make clinic selections yourself:
+- We have already saved the Clinic Selections you made last time in your team's **Report Bookmark.** You can find your Team Report Bookmark by clicking on the **Bookmark** icon at the top right of your screen, clicking "Show More Boorkmarks," and finding the bookmark with your Team Name.

+*To make clinic selections yourself:
   - Select a set of clinics in **ClinicSelection tab** similar to what you did last session.
 These selections **must be the same** as last time, so we know that we are zooming in and out on the **same** set of data.

   *Coming Soon!*